 If you have credit card debt, you probably have several accounts that you have to pay each month.
 Paying several bills every month is inconvenient.
 Plus, you run the risk of paying late on one of the bills and having a late fee.

 With a mortgage refinance, you can pull cash out of your home and make a payment on all of your debts just one time per month.
 This is more convenient and will save you interest as well.
+There is a reason why millions of homeowners have used a home mortgage loan to consolidate debt and refinance revolving credit cards over the last three decades.

 #3 Write Off Mortgage Interest